khaing17/binary-lab-test/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+The project is scaffold with inertia + react and rails

 # to install dependencies
 bundle install
 yarn install